CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

       ![](../../media/nvidia9.png)

-   - Generate Personal Key rrants your key permission to access or download containers and artifacts from the NGC Catalog.
+   - Generate Personal Key: Grant your key permission to access or download containers and artifacts from the NGC Catalog.

    - Carefully copy your generated API key, essential for accessing various services and features.
 Paste the API key in the notebook.
 Store it securely, as it may not be displayed again after you leave the page.